Your tenancy

 Assured tenancy

-With a few limited exceptions your tenancy with SHA will be an Assured Tenancy.
+With a few limited exceptions, your tenancy with SHA will be an Assured Tenancy.
 It gives you the right to live in your home for as long as you require it and as long as you keep to the terms and conditions of your agreement.

-The tenancy can only be ended if one or more of the conditions shown in the Tenancy Agreement are broken or if you no longer live in the property as your only or principle home.
+The tenancy can only be ended if one or more of the conditions shown in the Tenancy Agreement are broken or if you no longer live in the property as your only or principal home.

 Starter tenancy